epfl-si/mongodb.ops/README.md

 ### Tools

-In addition to the others tasks, `tools.yml` provide some tools dedicated to the operators work.
+In addition to the others tasks, `tools.yml` provides some tools dedicated to the operators work.

   - `tools.connect` will display the connection string to connect to one of the